Checkmate6659/4d-minesweeper/README.md

 L/K or mouse wheel to zoom
 Reveal a tile with left click, flag with right click When game over, press SPACE to restart

+## Credits
+This game was made with Raylib.
+It was inspired by the Steam game "4D Minesweeper".
+Sadly, that game isn't implemented in the most efficient way possible.
+This version allows up to a 16⁴ grid, and didn't lag or freeze up during any tests.